William Bentinck (Royal Navy officer): Naval service

 At the age of nineteen he was given the command of the 50-gun (September 1783 to January 1784) during the end of the American War of Independence.
 Shortly after the peace with USA, a part of the crew deserted and escaped to land on Sandy Hook.
 A cutter was sent after them but they ran aground on a salt march and the crew together with its commander Hamilton Halyburton died of exposure to the cold.
 Logbooks written by Bentinck has been preserved from a journey with from Halifax, Nova Scotia, to Charlottetown, Prince Edward Island, July–August, 1784.
 A journey is also documented with from Halifax to Cape Breton Island in 1784, conveying Governor of Cape Breton Island Joseph DesBarres and his suite.
 In the War of the First Coalition he was first given the command of (April 1793 to spring 1794) and later the command of the frigate (Spring 1794 to August 1794).
 With this ship he participated in the battle of the Glorious First of June against the French navy.
 Shortly after the battle he was transferred to the 74-gun (July 1794 to March 1795).

 Copies of two logbooks, 1790–1791, property of Timothy Bentinck, are held at the University of Nottingham.

 He was elected a Fellow of the Royal Society in 1787.

 Later career

 Governor of St. Vincent and the Grenadines

-He was the Governor of St. Vincent and the Grenadines during the years 1798–1802.
+He was the Governor of St. Vincent and the Grenadines during the years 1798–1799.
 During this time he made some journeys as a partial log exists with sailing instructions for a number of North American and West Indian harbours, February–July 1800, written by Bentinck.

 Promotion to admiral

-In 1802 he married and probably moved back to England.
+In spring 1799, he suffered a paralytic stroke that left him unable to speak or fully use his limbs.
+He moved back to England, hoping the temperate climate would aid his recovery.
+In 1802, he married Frances Augusta Pierrepont.
 In 1805 he was commanding the Sea Fencibles from Cromer to Fosdyke Wash which was close to his estate.
 The Sea Fencibles was a coastal defence force that would defend against any invasion from France.
 During the following years he was rapidly promoted first to Rear-Admiral of the Blue in 1805, then Rear-Admiral of the White in 1808 and finally Vice-Admiral of the Blue in 1810.
 Little is known about his commands during these years.